INRetouch: Context Aware Implicit Neural Representation for Photography Retouching: Conclusion

 {\Alph{table}} {\Alph{figure}}

 \maketitlesupplementary

-We first kindly refer the readers to our \textbf{accompanying video} examples.
+We first kindly refer the readers to the project website \href{https://omaralezaby.github.io/inretouch/}{omaralezaby.github.io/inretouch/} for video results, source code, and dataset.

-Then, in this supplementary material, we provide more implementation details of our work in \cref{sec:imple}.
-We also provide more ablation studies in \cref{sec:abla}.
+In this supplementary material, we provide more implementation details of our work in \ref{sec:imple}.
+We also provide more ablation studies in \ref{sec:abla}.

-As for visuals, we first provide a comparison on visual consistency in \cref{sec:con_comp}.
-More visuals on retouching transfer comparison can be found in \cref{sec:visuals}.
-Finally, in \cref{sec:dataset}, we show the variety of our presets applied to a natural image.
+As for visuals, we first provide a comparison on visual consistency in \ref{sec:con_comp}.
+In Section \ref{sec:limit} we discuss the limitations of the proposed approach.
+More visuals on retouching transfer comparison can be found in Section \ref{sec:visuals}.
+Finally, in Section \ref{sec:dataset}, we show the variety of our presets applied to a natural image.